annettebalmes/earth-data-analytics-final/README.md

 As we know that Indiangrass grows roots down to 2 meters, I acquired the 100-200cm mean pH data as it is more likely that the levels at the deeper roots could be prevelant.

 ### Appears API and NASA Elevation Data
 AppEEARS stands for Application for Extracting and Exploring Analysis Ready Samples to assist users to subset geospatial datasets using spatial, temporal, and band/layer parameters.
 In this case we used the API to download NASA Shuttle Radar Topography Mission Global 3 arc second DEM data.
-The digital elevation model launched February 11, 2000 and ﬂew for 11 days and is the highest resolution elevation model available today.
+The digital elevation model launched February 11, 2000 and ﬂew for 11 days and is the highest resolution elevation model available today (NASA, n.d.).

 The API is not very stable, and I had to create code to cover multiple situations, including if the API is unaccessible.
 In addition, I have manually downloaded the data that I used in this project and used that in my final results.